Share portfolio transferred from Germany to Switzerland

 Capital gains tax in Switzerland

-Note: This overview is intended as a general guide.
+Legal notice: This article is for general guidance.
 For individual planning, you should always seek expert tax and legal advice in order to optimally consider all aspects of your move and portfolio transfer.
+All information is provided without guarantee, liability is excluded.

 7 tips for emigrating to Switzerland - How to do it right!